JuliaData/DataFrames.jl/docs/src/man/basics.md

                                                   3 columns and 985 rows omitted
 ```

-`transform` and `transform!` functions work identically to `select` and `select!` with the only difference that they retain all columns that are present in the source data frame.
+`transform` and `transform!` functions work identically to `select` and `select!` with the only difference that
+they retain all columns that are present in the source data frame and another difference is that `transform` and
+`transform!` always copy columns when column renaming transformation is passed.